Aikido-demo-apps/demo-endpoint-skills/README.md

 # demo-endpoint-skills

-A demo [skills.sh](https://skills.sh/) repository containing a test skill for verifying Aikido's malware blocking capabilities.
+A demo [skills.sh](https://skills.sh/) repository containing a test skill (`endpoint-test`) to verify Endpoint's malware blocking.

-## Skills

-### endpoint-test

-A no-op skill that performs no real action.
-It exists solely as a detection target to confirm that Aikido can identify and block malicious packages.

 ## Installation

+Run the following command to install this skills repo, this should get blocked as malware by Aikido Endpoint.

 ```bash
 npx skills add Aikido-demo-apps/demo-endpoint-skills